Cinematic Storytelling

 *BONUS: This workshop takes place in tandem with Christian Patterson and Antoine d’Agata workshops.
 Attendees of both workshops will have time to mingle and get to know each other during evening hangouts!

-Schedule: Meets in-person in Portland, Maine on Monday September 15, Tuesday September 16, Wednesday September 17, Thursday September 18 & Friday September 19 from 10am to 6pm (hours subject to change).
+• Schedule: Meets in Portland, Maine on Monday September 15, Tuesday September 16, Wednesday September 17, Thursday September 18 & Friday September 19 from 10am to 6pm (hours subject to change).

-Selected applicants must confirm their participation by sending either a 50% tuition deposit.
+Selected applicants must confirm their participation by sending either a 50% deposit or full tuition payment.

 Flights, local transportation, accommodations and meals are not included in the tuition fees.